 3. Speak up

 If something causes you to feel annoyed or imposed upon, it is in the best interests of your relationships to speak up even if it feels uncomfortable or impolite.
 We often assume that other people will naturally share the same ideals when it comes to boundaries or that they ‘should know’ what’s acceptable and what’s not.
-People aren’t mind-readers and everyone is different.
-Practise being assertive so there is no confusion or misunderstanding.
-Most people appreciate knowing very clearly where they stand with you.
+Remember the old saying, “You teach people how to treat you”.

 Pushing back when someone encroaches on your boundaries can feel uncomfortable.
 You might fear you’ll create a confrontation or conflict.
 You might feel guilty for letting someone down.
-You may have a fairly entrenched pattern of saying yes which makes saying no feel awkward.
+You may have a fairly entrenched pattern of saying yes and people pleasing.
 Remember that it’s ok to have those feelings but those feelings are not reasons to continue allowing your boundaries to be violated.
-It’s much more important to acknowledge your discomfort, work out what’s causing it and learn to manage it while you continue to do the work of prioritising your own needs.
+It’s much more important to acknowledge your discomfort, and learn to manage it while you continue to do the work of prioritising your own needs.
+Perhaps ask yourself why someone else’s comfort is more important than your own?

 5. Start small if you have to

 Before you start setting limits with your boss, you might have a conversation with your sister or a friend.
 If your boundaries have been fairly soft or spongy, it’s going to take some practice to flex those assertiveness muscles and start protecting your personal space, but practice makes progress.
-You might need to be prepared for some resistance when you first start redefining what you’re prepared to tolerate, especially if your lack of clear boundaries has been of benefit to someone else, but soon enough, people will know what your limits are.
+You might need to be prepared for some resistance when you first start redefining what you’re prepared to tolerate, especially if your lack of clear boundaries has been of benefit to someone else, but soon enough, people will know what your limits are and if you lose a relationship over it, perhaps it wasn’t the kind of relationship you really need.

-And remember that each time you say no to someone else, you’re saying yes to what matters most to you.
+Remember that every time you say no to someone else, you’re saying yes to what matters most to you.

 Read next article: Do you have psychological insight?